 Fuel costs are soaring, so instead of hopping in your car, uncover that old bike in the garage and get riding!
 Bike riding saves money and helps prevent pollution from vehicle exhaust from entering the Bay and its rivers.

 In some parts of the Bay region, like Baltimore and Washington, it may actually be quicker and more enjoyable to bike ride than to sit in traffic each day.
 If you are biking Washington, D.C., check out this map to see routes and secure bike parking spots.

 6. Teach our children how they can live compatibly with nature

 (Image courtesy seemakk/Flickr)

 While they may be able to tell the difference between an iPod and an iPad, most children don't know how to identify the plants and animals in their own backyard.
 Growing up in a world of hand-held virtual realities, it’s no surprise that the younger generation has lost touch with the great outdoors.

-Since Richard Louv's revolutionary book, Last Child in the Woods, concluded that children have developed social and physical health abnormalities as a result of "nature deficient disorder," a multitude of groups have formed to get kids outdoors.
-Join a nature play group near you to share your creative, kid-friendly outdoor adventures!
+Since Richard Louv's revolutionary book, Last Child in the Woods, concluded that children have developed social and physical health abnormalities as a result of "nature deficit disorder," a multitude of groups have formed to get kids outdoors.
+You can even join a nature playgroup near you to share your creative, kid-friendly outdoor adventures!

 Planting native plants in your yard and community greenspaces is a great way to help provide food and habitat for countless native animal species.
 Native plants are also adapted for the environment and will require little to no maintenance with fertilizers and pesticides that can contribute to polluted runoff.